mattharrison/rst2odp/test/reg.rst

 Font
 ----

-.. role:: Alegreya
+.. role:: Helvetica

-.. font: alegreya|{"fo:font-family": "Alegreya"}
+.. font: helvetica|{"fo:font-family": "Helvetica"}

-.. role:: alegreya
+.. role:: helvetica

-This :Alegreya:`should be in alegreya font!`
+This :Helvetica:`should be in helvetica font!`

 :orange:`text`